 Once you’ve identified your goals, you can prioritize your daily and weekly tasks based on how closely they align with those goals.

-This way, you’re always working towards what truly matters, rather than getting bogged down in busywork.
+This way, you’re always working towards what truly matters, rather than getting bogged down in busy work.

 Another important aspect of prioritization is the ability to say “no” to distractions and opportunities that don’t align with your goals.